-NFL Week 1 takeaways: Saints D, Cowboys O flop
+Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Cincinnati Bengals

-The Bengals are going to have some growing pains as they work with a young roster.
-The linebackers weren't great as a unit with Vontaze Burfict out, and their defensive line rotation wasn't very effective against a quick passing game of Andrew Luck.
-But they made the plays when it counted to win, which could bode well for their growth as a team.-- Katherine Terrell
+The Bengals are going to have growing pains as they work with a young roster.
+The linebackers weren't great as a unit with Vontaze Burfict out, and their defensive line rotation wasn't very effective against the quick passing game of Andrew Luck.
+But they made enough plays to win, which could bode well for their growth.-- Katherine Terrell

 Cleveland Browns

 Browns quarterback Tyrod Taylor called the season-opening tie a "sour feeling," but the Browns can take heart from an active defense that forced six turnovers.
-The Browns have done that only 45 times in their history, going 40-3-2 in those games.-- Pat McManamon
+The Browns have done that 45 times in their history, going 40-3-2 in those games.-- Pat McManamon

 Jackson disappointed in tie game